-Very seldom do we discuss the details of Virginia Supreme Court decisions interpreting insurance contracts; these are true lawyer issues that can put normal folks to sleep.
-But this recent case is important if you are in an automobile accident and are seriously injured.
-So important that if you are seriously injured and don’t at least ask a lawyer about this you may leave a lot of money that should be yours in the insurance company’s pocket.
+Very seldom do we discuss the details of Virginia’s Supreme Court decisions for insurance contracts.
+In most cases, it would put folks to sleep.
+But this recent case is important if you are in a car accident and seriously injured.
+So important, that you have the potential to leave a lot of money that should be yours in the insurance company’s pocket.

-As you probably know automobile insurance contracts contain maximum limits of coverage.
+As you probably know, automobile insurance contracts contain maximum limits of coverage.
 If a driver crashes into the rear of another car and injures someone, then the at-fault driver can be sued and his insurance company will pay the judgment.
-However, regardless of the amount of the verdict, the insurance company only has to pay its maximum limit of per person coverage stated in the policy.
+However, regardless of the amount of the verdict, the insurance company only has to pay its maximum limit of per person coverage, as stated in the policy.

-The at-fault driver then has an excess judgment against them for the amount over the maximum limit, but very rarely does anyone have significant personal assets to pay such a judgment.
-Furthermore, most such excess verdicts can be eliminated in bankruptcy court.
-We have represented many people with crippling injuries, and hundreds of thousands of dollars in medical bills alone, who can only collect $25,000 or $50,000 because that is all the insurance the person who caused the accident has and there are no other reachable assets.
+The at-fault driver then has an excess judgment against them for the amount over the maximum limit.
+But very rarely does anyone have significant personal assets to pay such a judgment.
+Furthermore, most excess judgment verdicts can be eliminated in bankruptcy court.
+We have represented many people with crippling injuries, and hundreds of thousands of dollars in medical bills alone.
+Often, the victims can only collect $25,000 or $50,000 because that is all the insurance the person who caused the accident has, and there are no other reachable assets.